 - Online Master's Degree in Structural Engineering

 A bachelor's degree in geotechnical engineering can qualify individuals for entry-level positions as engineers, while advanced managerial positions, for instance, may require a master's degree.
-Professors and researchers generally hold doctorates.
+Those with doctoral degrees are more likely to work in academia teaching engineering courses and conducting original research.
 Read the articles below to learn about positions related to the geotechnical engineering field.

 Geotechnical Engineering Related Articles